The Crucial Role of Our Mind in Our Christian Life

 “When we are minding the flesh and setting our mind on the things of the flesh, the sense of death should serve as a warning to us, urging us to be delivered from the flesh and to live in the spirit.”

-The negative feelings from death are actually very helpful to us.
+So the negative feelings resulting from death, or the sense of death, are actually very helpful to us.
 They tell us where we are and warn us to stop what we’re doing.

 Do you need help understanding the Bible?